git-kg-mk/kg/readme.txt

   1. kg.js

+From command line, run the command: node kg

 I have used Node JS to complete this exercise
 I have used two modules
     1. Axios, used for get request to the URL specified